 I admit the Trax rubber is also one of the softest (and stickiest) climbing rubbers I have ever tested.
 But like all soft rubber, the trade-off for this physics-defying friction is the durability of the sole.
 Even after a few uses, I started to see some pretty heart-breaking wear on the rubber.

 On the upside, that soft rubber and split sole do give the Agro some degree of ability for smearing.
 But remember, this is an aggressive performance shoe, so this probably isn’t the shoe you want to work your slab projects in.

 The Agro also makes the most of Evolv’s new Tension Power System.
 This tensioned midsole helps maintain the downturned profile while retaining a brilliant degree of sensitivity.
 After 3 months of fairly intense use, the Agro has still maintained its aggressive – slightly mean-looking – downturn.

 The break-in period of the Evolv is going to depend massively on how you size them.
 If you are looking for a performance fit, be prepared for a rough break-in period – it will take time to stretch all that rubber.
-And even then you will be lucky if you see even a half size in stretch.
+And even then you will be lucky if you see even a half-size in the stretch.

-If you are like me and are looking for a delicate balance between performance and comfort, you will probably find that the Agro’s break-in fairly quickly.
-After about two weeks of climbing (6 sessions in total) I found that the shoe has moulded really nicely to my foot.
+If you are like me and are looking for a delicate balance between performance and comfort, you will probably find that the Agro’s break in fairly quickly.
+After about two weeks of climbing (6 sessions in total), I found that the shoe has molded really nicely to my foot.

 The Agros also use a padded split tongue which adds that little bit of extra comfort, which you really appreciate after a few hours of bouldering.